Gismo359/stl/README.md

 All methods are mandatory, however only `Allocator::allocate()` and `Allocate::deallocate()` are required to have meaningful implementations:
  - `Allocator::instance()` may always return `null` if a global instance does not or cannot exist
- - `Allocator::grow` may always return `false` if the allocator does not support the operation
+ - `Allocator::reallocate` may always return `false` if the allocator does not support the operation
  - `Allocator::owns()` may always return `false` if the allocator cannot determine memory owndership

 Allocators can be composed and nested via templates: